TEJAS-creator/Machine-Learning/README.md

 - **Approach**: Leveraged the transformer architecture to capture long-range dependencies in text data.
 - **Outcome**: Demonstrated the model's ability to generate human-like text across various prompts.

+## Overview

+The `digit_classifier.py` program is designed to recognize and classify handwritten digits (0–9).
+It uses a dataset of images (e.g. MNIST or similar) to train a model, then predicts what digit is shown in input images.

+---

+## Features

+- Loads and preprocesses handwritten digit image data.
+- Defines, trains, and saves a classification model.
+- Evaluates model on test data.
+- Predicts digit for new input images.

+---

 ## ⚙️ Technologies Used

 - **Programming Language**: Python